InterProInvest/IPI-Server/LINUX.md

   $ sudo mysql_secure_installation
 ```

-  It will prompt for few question’s, which recommended to say yes
+  It is recommended to say yes to the following questions:

 ```shell
   Enter password for user root: